priya241302/kindergarten-website-template/README.md

 5. Amazon CloudFront is a fast and secure content delivery network (CDN) service provided by AWS.
 It distributes content globally, reducing latency and improving the performance of websites, applications, and media by caching data at edge locations closer to users.
 6. AWS Certificate Manager (ACM) is a managed service provided by Amazon Web Services (AWS) that allows you to easily provision, manage, and deploy SSL/TLS certificates for use with AWS services and external resources.
 Services I have used
-1. Version Control: GitHub 2.
-CICD Pipeline: AWS Code Pipeline 3.
-Static Website hosting: Amazon S3, Amazon Route53, Amazon CloudFront, AWS Certificate Manager.
+* Version Control: GitHub
+* CICD Pipeline: AWS Code Pipeline
+* Static Website hosting: Amazon S3, Amazon Route53, Amazon CloudFront, AWS Certificate Manager.

-Architecture Diagram:
+**Architecture Diagram:**

 ![image](https://github.com/priya241302/kindergarten-website-template/assets/119650186/740a5f8f-dd78-41e1-9553-1d6a82f6745c)